Bruce Ohr: Russia probe

 Ohr had repeated contacts with FBI agents during the fall and winter of 2016–2017, where he shared information he had received from Steele's dossier research.
 During this time, Ohr failed to inform his supervisors in the Justice Department of his role, actions which were "shocking" to Rod Rosenstein when he learned of Ohr's role.
 Rosenstein stated that Ohr "appeared to be serving as an 'intermediary' with Steele".
 The dossier was prepared under a contract to the DNC and the Clinton campaign, by the opposition research firm Fusion GPS.
 During the 2016 election, Bruce's wife, Nellie Ohr, a Russia specialist, worked for Fusion GPS as an independent contractor.
 Nellie Ohr, according to a Republican-led investigation, conducted "research and analysis" of Donald Trump for Fusion GPS.
 An ABC News report stated that Nellie Ohr "was not directly involved in the 'dossier' while she worked for Fusion GPS."

 Steele had been an official source of intelligence for the FBI in the Russian-interference probe before the election, until he was terminated as a source in November 2016 for unauthorized contacts with the media.
 Following the election, Steele continued to provide information to Ohr at the Justice Department, who forwarded this information to the FBI.
 FBI agents interviewed Ohr a dozen times regarding contacts with Steele, recording interviews in classified form "302 reports".
-Ohr, himself, also documented the contacts in 63 pages of unclassified notes and emails.
+These were provided to Senator Charles E. Grassley on May 21, 2018, along with "63 pages of unclassified emails and notes documenting Mr. Ohr’s interactions with Mr. Steele".

 Ohr's contacts with Steele were mentioned in the controversial Nunes memo, written by Devin Nunes, chair of the Republican-led House Intelligence Committee, which was released in February 2018.

 The Nunes memo, which focused on the Justice Department's process for obtaining a FISA warrant to wiretap Trump associate Carter Page in October 2016, said that Ohr was aware of Steele's bias against Trump in September 2016.
 The memo alleged that Steele's reported bias against Trump was not mentioned in the FISA warrant application and that the FISA court was misled.
 A competing memo by Democrats on the House Intelligence Committee said that the FISA warrant made clear that the Steele dossier was paid opposition research likely intended to discredit the Trump campaign in the 2016 election and that the court was therefore not misled.
 Ohr documented Steele's opinions on Trump in November 2016 (several weeks after the initial FISA warrant against Page had been approved by the FISA court), saying Steele "was desperate that Donald Trump not get elected and was passionate about him not being president."
 Ohr was not assigned to work in counterintelligence operations and was not known to be involved in obtaining the FISA warrant.
 According to BBC News, the fact that Ohr recorded Steele's opinions "somewhat [undercuts] the accusation of rampant bias within the department, given that a truly compromised individual wouldn't jot that sort of thing down."